-- 1. Remove the right hand number plate.
-Remove the diffuser pipe (1) by removing the securing bolt (2). - 2.
-Remove the carbon trap clean out cap (3). - 3.
-Start the engine and rev it several times while blocking the end of the exhaust pipe with a rag. - 4.
-After clearing the carbon from the trap, reinstall the clean out cap and tighten securely. - Remove the carbon from the diffuser pipe and reinstall it.
+- Wear eye protection. - Never run the engine in a closed area.
+The exhaust contains poisonous carbon monoxide gas. - 4.
+After clearing the carbon from the trap, reinstall the clean out cap and tighten securely. - 5.
+Remove the carbon from the diffuser pipe and reinstall it.
 Install the number plate.